osgirl/whitbreadSpring/README.md

 The response Json returned from the Foursquare API is directly mapped to POJOs without modification to the schema.
 Json class beans were generated online from [jsonschema2pojo](http://www.jsonschema2pojo.org/).
 It would have been good to map these 'DTO' POJOs to the application specific schema POJOs for future enrichment or persistence.
 However, attempts at fixing compatibility between my chosen POJO frameworks [MapStruct](http://mapstruct.org) and [Lombok](https://projectlombok.org) were not successfull and hence the current design.

-As the Foursquare API already provided filtering of results via a 'query' param, I decide the best way to demonstrate Java 8 features, specifically Lambda, was to provide a component that makes multiple calls for venue details.
-See [Search and multiple details Rest method](http://localhost:8085/venue/searchAndDetail?venue=London&query=museum).
+As the Foursquare API already provided filtering of results via a 'query' param, I decided the best way to demonstrate Java 8 features, specifically Lambda, was to provide a component that makes multiple calls for venue details.
+See [Search and multiple details Rest method](http://localhost:8085/venue/searchAndDetail?venue=London&query=museum)

 (It was noticed later that there is a limited quota of these venue details calls allowable.
 So, the component will still return errors for each call to demonstrate it is working)

 **Notes**
 The server.port is set to 8085 to avoid port conflicts when starting Tomcat.
 This is done in case developers have an application already running on the default port 8080.

 ### Json To Java: jsonschema2pojo